Tsinghua-MARS-Lab/neural_map_prior/README.md

 ## Citation

-If you find neural_map_prior useful in your research or applications, please consider giving us a star 🌟 and citing:
+If you find neural_map_prior useful in your research or applications, please consider citing:

 ```
 @inproceedings{xiong2023neuralmapprior,